kubemq-io/gitbook-docs/getting-started/create-cluster/openshift.md

 4. Click Create

 {% hint style="danger" %}
-For all installations of kubemq in Openshift platform, a License key is required.
+For all installations of Kubemq in Openshift platform, a License key is required.

 Obtain free license key: [Register](https://account.kubemq.io/login/register)
 {% endhint %}